M-119 Tunnel of Trees

 Because of the "Tunnel of Trees" and other scenic attributes and the inherent beauty displayed along the designated highway of M-119, the Tunnel of Trees Scenic Heritage Route Committee continues to work to ensure the residents of Emmet County that this Heritage Route will maintain the pastoral character of this region of the County and will be managed in a manner that protects the "Tunnel of Trees".
 M-119 is the only state highway in Emmet County and the only state road in Michigan without a center line.

 Residents of the corridor, local officials, and members of the public are welcome to attend meetings of the M-119 Tunnel of Trees Scenic Heritage Route Committee.
 The Committee meets on the second Tuesday of every month April-October at 9:30 a.m.
 The locations of the meetings vary.
-Please check back for changes.
-The 2022 meeting schedule is as follows:
+The 2023 meeting schedule is as follows: